junxit/us-congress-bills-114/metadata.md

 - 2015-06-22 — Senate amendment agreed to: Amendment SA 2076 agreed to in Senate by Unanimous Consent.
 - 2015-06-22 — Senate amendment proposed (on the floor): Amendment SA 2076 proposed by Senator McConnell for Senator Blumenthal.(consideration: CR S4521-4522; text: CR S4521-4522)
 - 2015-06-22 — Senate amendment submitted
+- 2015-06-23 — Message on Senate action sent to the House.
+- 2015-06-24 — Committee on Veterans' Affairs.
+Hearings held.
+Hearings printed: S.Hrg.
+114-186.
+- 2015-07-07 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the chair announced that further proceedings on the motion would be postponed.
+- 2015-07-07 — DEBATE - The House proceeded with forty minutes of debate on the Senate amendment to H.R.
+91.
+- 2015-07-07 — Motion to reconsider laid on the table Agreed to without objection.
+- 2015-07-07 — Mr. Abraham moved that the House suspend the rules and agree to the Senate amendment. (consideration: CR H4781-4782, H4815-4816)
+- 2015-07-07 — On motion that the House suspend the rules and agree to the Senate amendment Agreed to by the Yeas and Nays: (2/3 required): 411 - 0 (Roll no. 391). (text as House agreed to Senate amendment: CR H4781)
+- 2015-07-07 — Resolving differences -- House actions: On motion that the House suspend the rules and agree to the Senate amendment Agreed to by the Yeas and Nays: (2/3 required): 411 - 0 (Roll no. 391).(text as House agreed to Senate amendment: CR H4781)
+- 2015-07-09 — Presented to President.
+- 2015-07-09 — Presented to President.
+- 2015-07-20 — Became Public Law No: 114-31.
+- 2015-07-20 — Became Public Law No: 114-31.
+- 2015-07-20 — Signed by President.
+- 2015-07-20 — Signed by President.